hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_piloting_a_small_spacecraft_throug_bdbfc142-36bb-455b-aeac-e31744cd233b-0_2.content.md

 # AI Space Adventure!

 Are you ready for an interstellar adventure?
-Join our team of AInauts as they pilot a small spacecraft through a dangerous asteroid field, with debris flying all around them.
+Join our team of Ainautes as they pilot a small spacecraft through a dangerous asteroid field, with debris flying all around them.

 ## Wallpaper